|

 course?

-Should you be invited to join our organisation, which involves the
+Should you be invited to join our organisation, following the

-completion of a membership form, agreement in writing to our constitution and
+membership application form, the agreement in writing to our constitution and

-codes of conduct and the annual membership of £38.00.
-This payment covers
+codes of conduct and pay the years membership of £40.00.
+This payment

 T-shirt.
 Membership and Insurance is renewable annually and subsequent years